 There is one diet that incorporates all of these healthy approaches to fat loss, the Mediterranean Diet.
 The Mediterranean Diet includes healthy living habits from Mediterranean bordering countries like Italy, Spain, and Greece.
 It consistently tops every list when it comes to diets recommended by physicians and dieticians.
 Look forward to a diet filled with whole grain pasta, fish, and olive oil.

-The critical components of the Mediterranean Diet are lots of vegetables, olive oil, fatty fish, and nuts, with no calorie restrictions.
+The Mediterranean Diet’s critical components are lots of vegetables, olive oil, fatty fish, and nuts, with no calorie restrictions.
 Combine that with reduced sugar intake, as traditionally sugar is a rarity in the region, and you’ve got the basics of the perfect Mediterranean diet.